How to Create and Set Up Global Load Balancers

 This part of the guide provides two different use cases for connecting a domain to a global load balancer:

 On the Connect a Domain screen, enter your domain name into the search field.
-The field retrieves a list domains from your DigitalOcean account.
+The field retrieves a list of domains from your DigitalOcean account.
 Locate the domain you want to connect and then select it from the drop-down list.

 In the SSL certificate section, select how you want to add SSL/TLS certificates.
 You can add certificates using two options: